CMS Emergency Preparedness Rule

 To find the providers affected in your neighborhood, view the Division of Quality Assurance provider search.

 Disclaimer: Any information provided by the Office of Preparedness and Emergency Health Care, any of Wisconsin’s emergency healthcare coalitions, or their staff regarding the new CMS emergency preparedness rule is intended for advisory purposes only.
-None of the tools or assistance provided guarantee any outcome during facility survey visits.
+None of the assistance provided guarantees any outcome during facility survey visits.
 Facilities are solely responsible for meeting CMS requirements.

 Questions?
 Contact your regional health care coalition coordinator.